CodeWithKyrian/chromadb-php/README.md

 In order to use this library, you need to have ChromaDB running somewhere.
 You can either run it locally or in the cloud.
-(Chroma doesn't support cloud yet, but it will soon.)

 For now, ChromaDB can only run in-memory in Python.
 You can however run it in client/server mode by either running the python